High-Risk Leukemia Program

-“High risk” means the leukemia is harder to treat and more likely to come back after treatment.
-Doctors use these factors to tell if leukemia is high risk:
+“High-risk” leukemia (loo-KEE-mee-uh) is cancer of the blood that is harder to treat and more likely to come back after treatment.
+Doctors say leukemia is high-risk if:

-- A stem cell transplant is likely to be needed as part of treatment.
+- A bone marrow transplant is likely to be needed as part of treatment

 What’s special about the High-Risk Leukemia Program at Seattle Children’s?

 From first visit to follow-up, our experts in high-risk leukemia diagnosis, care and research will work as a team to give your child seamless care.
 The close collaboration between high-risk leukemia experts across various specialties – including bone marrow transplant and immunotherapy clinical trials – sets us apart from other pediatric hospitals.

 We leave no stone unturned to find the best possible treatment options specific to your child.
 Our team is experienced in delivering therapies designed to improve survival and quality of life for children with the toughest cases of leukemia.
 The program is part of Seattle Children’s Cancer and Blood Disorders Center.

 "It was scary hearing the cancer had returned especially since at first, we didn’t think we had any options.
 It was really encouraging to know there was another option out there and this wasn’t the end of the line.” – Melissa Goldsmith, mom of Fuller, who took part in a T-cell research study after his ALL relapsed.